CheeZee22/CheeZee22/README.md

 - 👋 Hi,
 - 👀 I’m interested in Cyber Security job.
 - 🌱 I’m currently learning to obtain TryHackMe Security Analyst Level 1 certificate.
-- 💞️ I’m looking to collaborate on ...
-I have no idea at the moment.
-I want someone can practice together.
+- ✨ Please read my CyberSecurity Repository for more about my Cyber Security journey.
-- 📫 How to reach me is messaging me?
+- 📫 Please message me in LinkedIn

 <!---
 CheeZee22/CheeZee22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.